 The complete ingredient list and measurements are listed in the printable recipe below.

-- Heavy Cream: To make the gravy base (or roux) you will need to add either whipping cream or milk.
+- Heavy Cream: To make the gravy base (or roux), you will need to add either whipping cream or milk.
 We opted for whipping cream for the extra flavor.

 How to Make Leftover Turkey Pot Pie

-Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.
+Here are the quick, step-by-step instructions with visuals; you can find the full instructions, including the exact ingredients, in the recipe card below.

 Pro-tip: Allow the pot pie to cool and the filling to set before cutting and serving.

-2. Add the Turkey and Veggies: To the cast iron skillet add the turkey, parsley, and frozen vegetables then stir until well combined.
+2. Add the Turkey and Veggies: To the cast iron skillet, add the turkey, parsley, and frozen vegetables, then stir until well combined.

 4. Bake the Pot Pie: Bake the pot pie in a preheated 400°F oven for 25-30 minutes or until the crust is golden brown.
 Allow it to rest for 10 minutes before serving.
-We love serving it with a side of leftover cranberry sauce.
+We love serving it with a side of leftover orange cranberry sauce.

 Make-Ahead and Storage